shawngmc/highlight.js-console/README.md

 [highlight.js](https://highlightjs.org) and make it convert the theming to work in a node command line.

-## Styles copied
+## Features
+* Preserves Whitespace
+* Will attempt to use bold/italics/underline
-* Bold and italics usually work
+* Will apply foreground and background colors
   * Colors often work, but may substitute down if [chalk](https://github.com/chalk/chalk) detects a non-true-color terminal
-* Underline sometimes works

 ## Installation